TYPES OF CONTRIBUTIONS

 The Journal of the Geological Survey of Brazil - JGSB publishes:

-Review Article: In-depth synthesis about a relevant subject.
-It can be proposed by the author or invited by the editorial board
+Review Article: An in-depth synthesis of a relevant subject.
+The paper can be proposed by the author or invited by the editorial board

-Short Communication: Four to six pages - the subject or amount of information do not allow the production of a complete paper; this type includes the concise results of symposia and conferences)
+Short Communication: The subject or amount of information does not allow the production of a complete research paper; this type includes the concise results of symposia and conferences, methodological developments, and other topics.

-Discussion-Reply: It includes discussions, comments, or inquiries regarding a previously published article in the JGSB.
-Gives the right to reply to the cited or questioned author(s)
+Discussion-Reply: This includes discussions, comments, and inquiries regarding previously published articles in the JGSB.
+Provides the right to reply to the cited or questioned author(s)

-Historical Review: Refers to texts that do not qualify as original research or a review article, but which contain reports or compilations of historical matters worthy of publication.
+Historical Review: This refers to texts that do not qualify as original research or a review article but contain reports or compilations of historical matters worthy of publication.

-- Field Guide: Must provide concise, but comprehensive and factual description of the geology of individual regions or geological objects.
-In general, includes maps, photographs, cross sections, diagrams, drawn sketches, a written description of the subject, and topics about logistics and access.
+- Field Guide: A concise but comprehensive and factual description of the geology of individual regions and geological objects.
+In general, includes maps, photographs, cross-sections, diagrams, drawn sketches, a written description of the subject, and topics about logistics and access.

 LANGUAGE